 Several vehicles became instantly ineligible for the federal electric car tax credit the day the Act was signed.
 Any vehicle where “final assembly occurred outside of North America” is now excluded from the tax credit as of August 16, 2022.
-Very popular EVs such as the Hyundai Ioniq 5, Kia EV6, and Audi Q4 Etron are among the models that are no longer eligible for the tax credit, based on their manufacturing locations.
+Some very popular EVs like the Hyundai Ioniq 5, Kia EV6, and Audi Q4 e-tron are among the models that are no longer eligible for the tax credit, based on their foreign manufacturing locations.

 What qualifies for electric vehicle tax credits

-This is where most of the confusion has come into play.
+This is where most of the confusion comes into play.
 What still qualifies for electric vehicle tax credits?
-For example, can I buy a new Tesla and get the credit this fall?
+For example, can you buy a new Tesla and still get the credit?
 We summarized the main sections of the law here to help you understand it.